The-Wishlist-Co/docs/wishlistSvcAPI.md

 ```

 ## Get Wishlist by CustomerRef
-Returns the list of wishlists that belong to the given customer reference (which is the retailer's own customer identifier)
+Returns the collection of wishlists that belong to the given customer reference (which is the retailer's own customer identifier)

+The returned list is paginated - 20 default (50 maximum).
+The API will respond with the number of wishlists returned in the page, and the wishlistID for the for the last wishlist returned for that response, which should then be used for the  subsequent API call to retrieve the next page.

 If no wishlists exist, this method returns a ResourceNotFound error.